Imrest Tablets is a brand of medicine containing the active ingredient zopiclone.

 If you forget to take it

-If you forget to take Imrest before you go to bed and you wake up late in the night or very early in the morning, do not take Imrest as you may have trouble waking in the morning or experience morning drowsiness.
+If you forget to take the tablet before you go to bed, and you wake up late in the night or very early in the morning, do not take it.
+You may have trouble waking at your normal time.

 If you take too much (overdose)